-Data growth and data analytics requirements are outpacing the compute and storage technologies that have provided the foundation of processor-driven architectures for the last five decades.

-Only through a new architecture like memory-driven computing will it be possible to simultaneously work with every digital health record of every person on earth, every trip of Google’s autonomous vehicles and every data set from space exploration all at the same time—getting to answers and uncovering new opportunities at unprecedented speeds.
+Only through a new architecture like Memory-Driven Computing will it be possible to simultaneously work with every digital health record of every person on earth, every trip of Google’s autonomous vehicles and every data set from space exploration all at the same time—getting to answers and uncovering new opportunities at unprecedented speeds.

-Memory-Driven Computing (MDC), a concept that puts memory, not processing, at the centre of the computing platform to realize performance and efficiency gains not possible today.

-Gartner predicts that by 2020, the number of connected devices will reach 20.8 billion and generate an unprecedented volume of data, which is growing at a faster rate than the ability to process, store, manage and secure it with existing computing architectures.

-In this blog series, I am going to highlight key Big Data Analytics workloads taking advantage of Memory Driven Computing architecture and scaling for Real-Time Analytics requirements.
+In this blog series, I am going to highlight key New-Gen Analytics workloads taking advantage of Memory-Driven Computing architecture and scaling for real-time analytics requirements.

-Next-Gen In-Memory Analytics Solution taking advantage of MDC Infrastructure
+Next-Gen In-Memory Analytics Solution leveraging Memory-Driven Computing Infrastructure